tonysm/jigsaw.tonysm.com/source/_posts/2020-09-18-infinite-scroll-with-inertia-js.markdown

 ---
 extends: _layouts.post
-title: 'Infinite Scrolling with Inertia.js'
+title: 'Infinite Scrolling with Inertia.JS'
 date:   2020-09-18
 tags: laravel inertiajs vue
 section: content
+excerpt: Here's how to implement Infinite Scrolling with Inertia.JS.
 ---

 A while ago [I wrote an introduction to Inertia.js](https://madewithlove.com/introduction-to-inertia-js/) article showing how it enables building modern monolith applications that wants to use a JavaScript framework as the rendering engine instead of your regular server-rendered HTML templating engine, such as Laravel's Blade or Rails' ERBs.